dillhicks/den_env_monitor/README.md

 ## Technical Stack

+- Hardware: ESP32 microcontroller with environmental sensors
 - Frontend: React with Chart.js for data visualization
 - Backend: Cloudflare Workers
 - Database: Azure Cosmos DB
 - Authentication: JWT-based system
+- Communication: HTTP/HTTPS for sensor data transmission

+## Hardware Integration

+The dashboard receives data from an ESP32 microcontroller equipped with environmental sensors.
+The system includes:

+- ESP32 microcontroller for data collection and transmission
+- Temperature and humidity sensor (SHT31)
+- Air quality sensors for PM1.0, PM2.5, and PM10 measurements (PMS7003M)
+- VOC sensor for air quality index (SGP40)
+- Custom-designed magnetic enclosure for easy mounting and maintenance

+The ESP32 periodically sends sensor readings to the dashboard, which are then stored in the database and displayed in real-time.

 ## Setup